A 28nm Multiply-Accumulate ASIC Architecture for On-Chip Data Compression in MHz Frame Rate X-ray and Electron Pixel Detectors: Determining Necessary Data Widths

 \subsection{Adjusting Width of Accumulation Output}

 While adjusting the width of the weights has resulted in significant area savings, adjusting the accumulation width is motivated more by avoiding overflow.
-If we consider the the max pixel value of $2^{12} - 1$, weights are between values -1 and 1, and that our design processes a 12\texttimes168 frame, the largest magnitude number that our accumulator can produces is $2^{12} \times 12 \times 168 = 8255520$, which is greater than $2^{22}$.
+If we consider the max pixel value of $2^{12} - 1$, weights are between values -1 and 1, and that our design processes a 12\texttimes168 frame, the largest magnitude number that our accumulator can produce is $2^{12} \times 12 \times 168 = 8255520$, which is greater than $2^{22}$.
 As a result, using IEEE half precision will result in an overflow, since it can only represent exponents between -15 and 15.
 If a value goes beyond these bounds, it will result in overflow.
-To account for this, we simply widen the output of the last level of adders in the accumulator to 17-bit values with \textit{e} set to 6, extending the range of exponents to -31 to 31.
+To account for this, we simply widen the output of the last level of adders in the accumulators to 17-bit values with \textit{e} set to 6, extending the range of exponents to -31 to 31.
+However, this overflow does not occur when calculating the partial sum using the adder tree, so the adder tree is entirely composed for 16-bit adders.

 Figure~\ref{errors} illustrates how the mean absolute error of the PCA algorithm, used as a case study, changes with the number of principal components and the floating-point format employed for weight representation.
 It is important to note that when using floating-point formats larger than FP12 and with the number of principal components exceeding K = 200, there is only a minimal improvement in the mean absolute error.